spacetelescope/imexam/docs/imexam/imexam_command.rst

 ===================
 The imexam() method
 ===================
-This is the main method which allows live interaction with the image display.
+This is the main method which allows live interaction with the image display when you are using the DS9 program for viewing your image or data array.
+If you execute imexam() while using the Ginga widget, it will display the available options, however they are always available for use via keystroke and are event-driven (using the same keys described below).
+In order to turn the key-press capture on and off while you have your mouse in the Ginga widget press the "i" key.
+Either the "i" or "q" key can be used to quit out the exam.

 **imexam** ():